SciBorgs/SciGuides/projects/DifferentialDrive.md

 ### Simulation and Logging

 To finish our project up, we are going to simlute the drive we've made.
-Please read the [Simulation reference sheet](https://github.com/SciBorgs/SciGuides/blob/main/Simulation.md) before continuing on with this.
+Please read the [Simulation guide](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-simulation/introduction.html) before continuing on with this.

 #### Setting Up the Simulation